-She’s almost 82 and she’s been at the helm of one of Europe’s most significant publishing houses for over 40 years: INGE FELTRINELLI, widow of publisher cum-political activist, Giangiacomo Feltrinelli, and heir to his fortune of billions.
+INGE FELTRINELLI passed away on September 20, 2018, at the age of 87.
+For over 45 years she had been at the helm of one of Europe’s most significant publishing houses, Giangiacomo Feltrinelli Editore, and was the widow of publisher cum-political activist, Giangiacomo Feltrinelli, and heir to his fortune of billions.
 However, she was successful before her marriage, when she was called Inge Schoenthal, taking iconic images of Greta Garbo and Ernest Hemingway.
-Here is a conversation of her ultra-eventful life.
+Originally published in Issue 23 of 032c (Winter 2012/2013), here is a personal conversation about her ultra-eventful life.

 Milan 40 years ago: The Feltrinelli’s ostentatious family chapel in the Cimitero Monumentale is under siege.
 A carabinieri is on site for each of the 8,000 guests attending the funeral; helicopters are circling overhead and clenched fists are in the air from those chanting slogans like, “Comrade Feltrinelli, we will avenge you!”
 One of the leading European intellectuals of the 50s, Giangiacomo Feltrinelli was killed by a dynamite explosion on March 15, 1972.
 At 17 he became a guerilla, fighting the German Wehrmacht.
 At 21 he inherited a fortune of billions and founded a publishing house, the ascent of which was faster than any other in Europe.
 At 43 he went underground and began financing radical leftist guerilla organizations.
 On this day the four women he married stand before his coffin.
 Wife number three grew up in Göttingen and took a few world-renowned pictures as a photo journalist under her maiden name, Inge Schoenthal.

 SVEN MICHAELSEN: Mrs. Feltrinelli, how did you become a photojournalist in your early 20s?